Des & Sandie Nichols

 A storybook English 'Tudor' house in the Park

-But we were particularly fortunate to arrive at the raising of the curtain of the 'New England In The Fall' showtime and to see the kaleidoscope of colors starting to ignite as winter approaches.
-It is early days but teases us enough to want to pull up a comfy chair to sit and watch the hills for the next six weeks.
-But as winter looms, we have to keep moving.
+We were particularly fortunate to have arrived at the raising of the curtain of the 'New England In The Fall' showtime and to see the kaleidoscope of colors starting to ignite as winter approaches.
+This performance, a masterclass of nature, teases us enough to want to pull up a comfy chair to sit and watch the hills for the next six weeks.

-Bar Harbor is a heralded and popular tourist destination in north Maine.
+The civilised hub of this part of Maine is Bar Harbor, a heralded and hugely popular tourist destination.
 Clearly, it was once charm itself, with its old wooden houses and shops sitting on the edge of a glorious bay.
 But.... what is that in the bay?
 Yes, it is yet another cruise ship and, as with Key West, the natural calm and beauty of the place is sacrificed as ship after cavernous ship disgorges its cargo of passengers into a tiny, historic town.
 The result is T-shirt and cheap jewelry shops and menus of fried food.
-It is a desecration and our disappointment was considerable.
+It is a desecration but, in spite of this negative, Bar Harbor is most definitely worth a visit.

 The monster lurks in the bay off Bar Harbor

-But this was soon offset by the elation of discovering the harbor town of Camden some 100 miles south.
+But any disappointment was soon offset by the elation of discovering the harbor town of Camden some 100 miles south.
 This stylish, almost chic, haven shows how it should all happen.
 It has learned to welcome tourists and still retain its dignity and heritage.
 We were particularly tickled to see the schooner Appledore berthed here.
-All winter this fine vessel sits in Key West, giving sunset cruises to visitors, and we have ourselves sailed on her.
-But come summer she plies her trade in Camden, Maine and it was like seeing an old friend.
-We wish her well on her journey back to the Keys in a week's time.
+It was like unexpectedly bumping into an old friend.
+All winter this fine vessel sits in Key West, giving sunset cruises to visitors, and we have ourselves sailed on her there many times.
+But come summer she plies her trade in Camden, Maine.
+You could do far worse than jump aboard for a sunset cruise.

 This lovely town of Camden is a must visit.